seapagan/fastapi-template/README.md

   or ban (and unban) Users.
 - Postgresql Integration, using SQLAlchemy ORM, no need for raw SQL queries (unless you want to!).
 All database usage is Asynchronous.
+  [Alembic](https://github.com/sqlalchemy/alembic) is used to control database migrations.
 - Register and Login routes provided, both of which return a JWT token to be used in all future requests.
 JWT Token expires 120 minutes after issue.
 - JWT-based security as a Bearer Token to control access to all your routes.
+- A `Refresh Token` with 30 day expiry is sent at time of register or login (never again).
+This will enable easy re-authentication when the JWT expires without needing to send username or password again, and should be done automatically by the Front-End.
 - A clean layout to help structure your project.
 - **A command-line admin tool**.
 This allows to configure the project metadata very easily, add users (and make admin), and run a development server.
 This